Enva2712/frontend-class-2020/content/lessons/basics/css/index.md

 ## Text Formatting Properties

 Some properties for formatting text are `color`, `font-size`, `font-weight`, and `text-decoration`.
 Each of these has its own set of allowed values.
-For example, `color` can take a color name like blue or yellow, `font-size` can take a distance like 18px or 0.3in, `font-weight` can take a weight like bold or lighter, and `text-decoration` can take a value like underline or strikethrough.
+For example, `color` can take a color name like blue or yellow, `font-size` can take a distance like 18px or 0.3in, `font-weight` can take a weight like bold or lighter, and `text-decoration` can take a value like underline or line-through.

 ```css
 /* Make the element with this CSS have large, green, bold, underlined text */